H.264 Codec – The Definite Guide to Advanced Video Coding (AVC)

 H.264 is geared for high-quality HD (high-definition) digital video and compatible with a wide variety of old and new technology, from TVs to laptops.

 Whether your viewers are using an older-generation iPhone or the latest and greatest desktop computer, they will be able to easily stream your video content that utilizes the H.264 codec.
-This broad compatibility means that it can be used on a variety of applications, networks, and systems, including those offering both low and high bitrates, as well as low and high-resolution, high-definition video, broadcast, and storage.
+This broad compatibility means that it can be used on a variety of applications, networks, h.264 decoder, and systems, including those offering both low and high bitrates, as well as low and high-resolution, high-definition video, broadcast, and storage.

 Because H.264 is widely compatible with a lot of available streaming technology, viewers are almost assuredly able to watch your content regardless of the device or browser they have on hand.